 This sounds cold, but my niche is straight talk, so I need to get this out.
 If you are overweight, unattractive, and older, don’t look at younger, hotter, fitter people.
 Money and power may change the equation, but even if rich men say, “if she dates me for my money- that’s good enough for me”, the relationship is superficial with zero chance of working out long-term.
 For many, what I say will not ring true, but they have long finished reading anyway…

-Physical Attraction often masks everything else about two people.
+Physical attraction often masks everything else about two people.

 The subjective stuff we seek is not “quantifiable”.
 Too many people who have chemistry together see the rest of the package as perfect for a short time.
 Later, the same traits that start out endearing end up as annoying.
-This is not just an online dating phenomena, of course, but because people list an abundance of likes and dislikes, they assume they know much more than they really do.
+This is not just an online dating phenomenon, of course, but because people list an abundance of likes and dislikes, they assume they know much more than they really do.
 Really sensitive could mean “sweet and kind”, but it also may mean “self-centered/crybaby”.
 You cannot tell the difference right away, especially with hot chemistry.

 The way most online daters approach love is to use “activities and interests” selectively as rationalizations for all the yellow and red flags we ignore at the start, but hit us in the face six months into the relationship.
 Address the elephants in the room early on.
 They make a big mess and cause greater damage later on.